 Harvey McKay wrote a great book a few years ago named Dig Your Well Before You’re Thirsty.
 And it addresses the need to build your network and serve your network rather than waiting until you NEED that network.

-Recently, I did an in-depth training on the subject of lists for our Diamond Club Members.
+Recently, I did an in-depth training on the subject of lists for our Inner Circle Members.
 It’s just one of the many benefits they receive as we help them get clear, stay focused and consistently make progress on their important goals.

 And we're pleased to announce the availability of the in-depth, step-by-step “Simple List Building Blueprint” for building and serving an eMail mailing list.
 I think it’s one of the very best courses of its type we’ve ever offered.